WSVM: History

-Robert R. Hilker, William R. Rollins & various Valdese merchants.
-Both Hilker & Rollins were both past President of the North Carolina Association of Broadcasting and in the North Carolina Broadcasting Hall of Fame!
+Robert R. Hilker, William R. Rollins and various Valdese merchants.
+Both Hilker & Rollins were both past presidents of the North Carolina Association of Broadcasting and in the North Carolina Broadcasting Hall of Fame.
 WSVM was part of Suburban Radio Group, owned by Hilker & Rollins.
 Charlie Hicks worked at the station from 1969 to 1970 before taking the helm at another Suburban Radio Group affiliate.

 Later on, the station was sold to GHB Broadcasting Company.

 In August 2008, GHB Broadcasting sold WSVM to Radio Emmanuel, and the format was to be changed to Christian music, with most of the programming in Spanish.
 This did not happen.

 In later years, local programming on WSVM included Clegg and Company, hosted by Jerry Clegg, and The Trading Post.

-WSVM ceased operations May 31, 2010 for the "immediate future."
+WSVM ceased operations May 31, 2010, for the "immediate future".
 The last song was "May the Good Lord Bless and Keep You" by Jim Reeves.

-The station came back on the air September 1, 2010 by Bannon Broadcasting Company of Hudson operates and manages the day-to-day operation.
+The station came back on the air September 1, 2010, by Bannon Broadcasting Company of Hudson operates and manages the day-to-day operation.
 Jim Bannon operated WSVM with classic hits of the decades of the 1960s, 1970s and 1980s (rock oldies), plus high school sports.
 WSVM calls itself V-radio for Valdese.
 The station is automated except for the "Breakfast Club" morning show. and a few other local programs.

 After Bannon Broadcasting Company decided to allow its lease on WSVM to expire on January 2, 2012, GHB of Waxhaw reached a deal to sell the station to the town of Valdese, which planned to use the property for an expansion of a neighboring cemetery.
-Bert Lindsay bought the WSVM broadcast license from GHB and began running the station prior to the sale's becoming finalized on September 27, 2012 at a purchase price of $12,000.
+Bert Lindsay bought the WSVM broadcast license from GHB and began running the station prior to the sale's becoming finalized on September 27, 2012, at a purchase price of $12,000.
 He continued the station's format, including The Trading Post from 10 to 11 six mornings a week, as well as Draughn High School sports; East Burke High School sports will be added.
 Also being considered are beach music and doo-wop programs, and the return of the Beatles Brunch.

 Main Street Broadcasting

 The town of Valdese sold the WSVM broadcast equipment to Main Street Broadcasting and is no longer affiliated with the station.
-The Praley street studios have been listed as "residential" since Main Street Broadcasting bought the station.
+The Praley Street studios have been listed as "residential" since Main Street Broadcasting bought the station.

-WSVM operated from a satellite studio in Baton, NC while construction on the new studio building at 225 west main street Valdese was being completed.
+WSVM operated from a satellite studio in Baton, North Carolina, while construction on the new studio building at 225 West Main Street Valdese was being completed.

-Bert Lindsay sold WSVM to Mainstreet Broadcasting effective October 20, 2016 for $9,000.
+Bert Lindsay sold WSVM to Mainstreet Broadcasting effective October 20, 2016, for $9,000.

 Vance Patterson and Eddie Jolly's company Main Street Broadcasting bought the station equipment from the Town of Valdese and vacated the Praley Street location.
-WSVM received authorization from the FCC to operate a translator for the Valdese area at 96.5 FM and has been broadcasting since February 3, 2017.
+WSVM received authorization from the FCC to operate a translator for the Valdese area on 96.5 FM and has been broadcasting since February 3, 2017.